SpondanB/AI_Minimax_Algo/README.md

-## AI_Minimax_Algo
+### AI_Minimax_Algo
-Minimax Algo used to find the utility in a game.
+Minimax Algo used to find the utility of the current state of the game and printing it along with the Game State.
 <br>
-This was Done as the Assignment 3 for AI Course
+This was Done as the Assignment 3 for AI Course of Kiit University.